Suppressing Irrelevant Git Diff Output for Specific Files (e.g., binary files, encrypted files…)

 chpq = cherry-pick --quit

-chps = cherry-pick --skipCode language: plaintext (plaintext)
+chps = cherry-pick --skipCode language: Bash (bash)

 Conclusion

 This Git configuration enhances usability, improves performance, and simplifies repository management through thoughtful settings and powerful aliases.
+The author’s .gitconfig file is available in the jc-dotfiles repository.

 A Git Tool that can decide whether to use ‘git mv’ or ‘mv’ to move files and/or directories